-What I've learned to do over the years is when I get that feeling in my body of what other people might label "anxiety", I call that "expansion", and I like to expand on a regular basis.
-So when I get that feeling of expansion I know that I'm alive, and I'm doing things.
+What I've learned to do over the years is when I get that feeling in my body of what other people might label as “public speaking anxiety", I call that "expansion", and I like to expand on a regular basis.
+So when I get that feeling of expansion, I know that I'm alive because I'm expanding out of my comfort zone.

-The other thing is, if you think about it, if two people are about to jump on a roller coaster and one of those people are scared of the roller coaster, and the other one is excited.
-What is the core difference between those two people?
-Well the core difference is simply what they're telling themselves.
-At the end of the day, if you still feel the fear just remember that fear stands for: Face Everything And Rise.
+If you think about it, if two people are about to jump on a roller coaster and one of those people are scared of the roller coaster, and the other one is excited, what is the core difference between those two people?

 Public Speaking Tip #4: Practice